Hybrid organizational structure: Definition, best practices & examples

 Empower employees

 Allow employees at all levels to take on leadership roles, encourage them to contribute their ideas, and permit them to take ownership of projects within their areas of expertise.
-This approach also promotes accountability and innovation throughout the organization.
+This approach promotes accountability and innovation throughout the organization.

 Plan for conflicts ahead of time